PaulinaCakalli/paulinacakalli.github.io/_posts/2019-07-31-Modeling-and-Forecasting-Vulnerabilities-on-Cyber-Security.markdown

 ```
 ![](../public/Forecastes.png)

 Figure 7.
 Visualization for predicted number of vulnerabilities at the time period 07/2019-07/2020

+From the forecast graphic we can see that the forecasted data is in harmony with the previous data.
+Doing a comparison on the number of real vulnerabilities and the forecasted number for July 2019, the difference between the values is small.
+Additionally, if a confidence interval of 95% is used, the real value of 1088 is included in the confidence interval.